cruxieu17/MASEPR/readme.md

 This is the official repository for the paper titled:

-# MASEPR: A Sentiment-leveraged Multi-taskDeep Neural Architecture for Aspect Extractionfrom Peer Reviews
+# MASEPR: A Sentiment-leveraged Multi-taskDeep Neural Architecture for Aspect Extraction from Peer Reviews

 # DEMO VIDEO OF OUR INTERFACE